ready4-dev/scorz/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5722708.svg)](https://doi.org/10.5281/zenodo.5722708)
 <!-- badges: end -->

-Tools to summarise questionnaire responses from youth mental health collections in a single index measure.
+Tools to summarise questionnaire responses in a single index measure for datasets to be used with the ready4 youth mental health systems model (https://www.ready4-dev.com/).
 The main motivation for this package is to facilitate automated scoring, using published publicly available scoring algorithms, of measures relevant to mental health systems models.
 This development version of the scorz package